rustfs/docs.rustfs.com/docs/installation/index.md

 # RustFS Introduction

-RustFS is a `high-performance`, `distributed` object storage software developed using Rust, the world's most popular memory-safe language.
-RustFS combines simplicity and efficiency, and is an efficient, open-source, free object storage solution that can be deployed locally as a private cloud.
-RustFS is 100% compatible with the S3 protocol and is open-source software released under the Apache2 license.
-It is a commercially-friendly distributed object storage product participated in and contributed by excellent engineers worldwide.
-RustFS can replace many object storage products with non-friendly open-source licenses.
+RustFS is a `high-performance`, `distributed` object storage system developed in Rust, leveraging the language's memory safety and performance.
+RustFS combines simplicity with efficiency, offering an open-source, free object storage solution suitable for private cloud deployments.
+It is fully compatible with the S3 protocol and released under the Apache 2.0 license.
+Built by a global community of engineers, RustFS serves as a commercially-friendly alternative to restrictive open-source storage products.

-RustFS is about to transition from commercial applications to open-source, releasing globally to help the world reduce storage costs and improve data security.
+RustFS is transitioning from commercial roots to a fully open-source model, aiming to democratize high-performance storage and enhance data security globally.

 ## 1. Supported CPUs and Operating Systems